cansik/madmapperapi/README.md

 ## API Documentation

 ### Overview
-Because the API is built on top of the OSC interface MadMapper creates two OSC channels.
+Because the API is built on top of the OSC interface, MadMapper creates two OSC channels.
 One is just for sending data from the client to MadMapper and the other one is for the opposite direction.

 For example if processing should talk with MadMapper you have to create a new OSC client which maps to the input port of MadMapper and a new OSC server which listenes on the feedback port of MadMapper.
 The input and feedback port can be changed in the MadMapper preferences.

-![MadMapper OSC API Architecture](images/mm_architecture.png) *MadMapper OSC API Architecture*
+![MadMapper OSC API Architecture](images/mm_architecture.png) *MadMapper OSC API architecture*

-Now the communication is very simple, you just have to send MadMapper message from your client, and MadMapper will return you a bundle of messages on the other channel.
+Now the communication is very simple, you just have to send MadMapper a message from your client and MadMapper will return you a bundle of messages on the other channel.
 So it is possible to have a bidirectional communication.

 The drawback of this is that you don't have any information about, what **response** matches to which **request**.
-This could be solved by using an sequence number like in TCP.
+This could be solved by using an sequence number like in TCP but is currently a open issue.

 ### Method getControls
 Use the Method `getControls` to receive the available controls from MadMapper.